4 easy ways to clear your credit card debt | Millennial Money

 • Set up a direct debit to pay the most off on the highest interest rate cards (within budget)

-Once you have cleared the highest debt you can then apply that amount to the next credit card on the list.
+Once you have cleared the highest debt, you can then apply that amount to the next credit card on the list.
 As you work your way down the list it creates this snowballing effect.
-You're tackling all of your debts at once and paying less interest at the same time.
-Make sure that you set up a direct debit for each to ensure you do not miss any payments as it could impact your credit score.
+You will be tackling all of your debts at once and paying less interest at the same time.
+Make sure that you set up a direct debit for each to ensure you do not miss any payments, as that could impact your credit score.

 Tip 3 - Budget

-Looking at how you spend your money each month is a great insight into seeing where your money goes.
-Categorising your spending opens your eyes to purchases that you may need to cut back on and helps you to budget effectively to tackle any debt you may have.
+Looking at how you spend your money each month is a great way to get some insight into where your money goes.
+Categorising your spending opens your eyes to the purchases that you may need to cut back on and helps you to effectively tackle any debt you may have.
+You can budget by going through your statements and categorising your spending in a spreadsheet, or by using a budgeting app.

 Remember: If you can't quantify it you can't control it.